axtcsq/Tranquil/README.md

 ### Screenshots
 ## Features
 ### Existing Features
-* Login and sign up (restDB API - only username and password. no email required)
+* Login and sign up
-* Motivational quotes API
+* Display random motivational quotes
-* Background info about mental health (just copy paste from somethere) : article, youtube video link
+* Background info about mental health : article and youtube video link
-* Gain points by:
+* Point system - user gain points by:
+  * meditate +5 points
+  * Self reflection
-  * 30 minutes of meditation +5 points
+    * submit reflection in mood section +5 points
-  * Self reflection form +5 points (as long as they complete add points. can only fill up once per day)
-* See how other's are doing by points
+    * declare they have eaten, exercised, slept well in well-being section +2 points
+    * choose their way of self-care +1 point
-* If points reach 100+, new features unlocked. e.g. dark mode
+* If points reach >30, user can buy dark mode feature -30 points
+* Leaderboard where top 3 scorers(by points) are shown

 ### Features Left to Implement
 ## Technologies Used
 ### Website